-There is no better way to prove the value of your offering than to give some of it away for free, letting prospective customers experience it firsthand and on their own terms.
-That’s exactly what product-led growth is about - letting your product do the talking.
+There's no better way to prove the value of your offering than to give some of it away for free, letting prospective customers experience it firsthand and on their terms.
+That’s exactly what product-led growth is about — letting your product do the talking.

 With no need for explanations over the phone or demo run-throughs, this can free up your commercial resources to focus on converting the big opportunities or nurturing customers to upgrade.

-By creating a pipeline of active users that can be converted into paying customers, PLG businesses are able to grow faster and more efficiently.
-What’s more, these companies perform better than their peers post-IPO as a result of this fast expansion .
+By creating a pipeline of active users that can be converted into paying users, PLG businesses can grow faster and more efficiently.
+What’s more, these companies perform better than their peers post-IPO as a result of this fast expansion.

 3) Easier customer conversions

-This helps create a great incentive for your customers to upgrade, and an easy conversion for you once you’ve identified the hot leads that just keep coming back for more. 🔥
+This helps create a great incentive for your free users to upgrade, and an easy conversion for you once you’ve identified the hot leads that just keep coming back for more.

 4) Higher retention rates

-A ‘try before you buy’ situation allows your customers to get a handle on your product, and make a fully informed decision to upgrade or pay for something.
+A "try before you buy" situation allows new users to get a handle on your product functionalities and make a fully informed decision to upgrade or pay for something.

-This style of product-led growth will have a positive impact on your churn rate, and therefore both your customer and revenue retention rate.
-Nice.
+This style of product-led growth will positively impact your SaaS churn rate and therefore, both your customer and revenue retention rate.

 Think about it as a step-by-step process:

-Signing up: Your customers start out using your product as strangers or beginners.
+- Signing up: Your customers start using your product as strangers or beginners.

-Seeing value: By fulfilling your promises and proving your product value, these customers will champion it and be more willing to pay.
+- Seeing value: By fulfilling your promises and proving your product value, these customers will champion it and be more willing to pay for premium services.

-Shouting about it: With the freemium model coming across as a great deal, your freemium and newly converted customers will be more likely to promote it too.
+- Shouting about it: With the freemium model coming across as a great deal, your freemium and newly converted premium users will be more likely to promote it too.

 5) Enhanced customer experience

-Offering this kind of customer experience without human support does require solid onboarding and UX throughout the site, but it takes the pressure out of the sale.
-Not only does it allow the prospective customer to take the time to make a more informed decision of whether it’s the right product for them, but it takes some pressure off your team too.
+Offering this kind of user experience without human support does require solid onboarding and UX throughout the site, but it takes the pressure out of the sale.
+Not only does a freemium model allow the prospective customer to take the time to make a more informed decision about whether it’s the right product for them, but it takes some pressure off your team too.

 6) More cost-effective

-Customers using the freemium version wouldn’t expect to have the same level of service, support, or commitment from your team as those on - say - a premium version of your product.
+Customers using the freemium version wouldn’t expect the same level of service, support, or commitment from your team as those on a premium version of your product.
 It’s on them to discover your product themselves, and that cuts down on costs and time taken away from your developers or support team.
-That’s not to say there isn’t value in helping them fully understand how to use the product, but you can do so fairly cheaply and at scale through email flows and other onboarding comms tactics.
+That’s not to say there isn’t value in helping them fully understand how to use the product, but you can do so fairly cheaply and at scale through email flows and other onboarding communication tactics.

-Are you sold on the benefits and ready to start planning your freemium solution?
-Once it’s up and running, make sure to check out the metrics to track to see if it’s working for you.
+Are you sold on the benefits and ready to start planning your freemium pricing solution?
+Once it’s up and running, check out the metrics to track to see if it’s working for you.